SorenMV/rob1b217/README.md

 ```

 Step 5.
-Run the program by typing:
+Source the  Run the program by typing:
 ```
 rosrun go_to_point go_to_point_node
 ```